eric-cliu/otter-riscv-mcu/README.md

 # OTTER RISC-V MCU

-A 32-bit RV32I RISC-V multicycle processor implemented in SystemVerilog and deployed on a Digilent Basys3 FPGA board.
+A 32-bit RV32I RISC-V processor implemented in SystemVerilog and deployed on a Digilent Basys3 FPGA board.
 This project was completed as part of CPE 233 (Computer Design and Assembly Language Programming) and focuses on CPU datapath design, control logic, and hardware verification.

 ## Overview

-The processor implements the RV32I instruction set using a multicycle datapath architecture consisting of a program counter, register file, ALU, immediate generator, branch address generation, branch condition generation, and an FSM-based control unit.
+The processor implements the RV32I instruction set using a modular datapath architecture consisting of a program counter, register file, ALU, immediate generator, branch address generation, branch condition generation, and an FSM-based control unit.
 The design was integrated, simulated, and tested using custom SystemVerilog modules and testbenches before deployment to FPGA hardware.

 ## Architecture
+The diagram below illustrates the processor datapath, control unit, branch execution logic, writeback path, and dual-port memory interface.

 ![OTTER MCU Architecture](architecture.png)